Superuser666-Sigil/SigilDERG-Finetuner/OPTIMIZATION_GUIDE.md

 - Too low → underfit
 - Recommended range: 5e-5 to 5e-4
 - For code: bias toward lower-mid range (1e-4 to 2e-4)
-- For Phase 2/RLAIF: use lower (5e-5)
+- For Phase 2/Expert Iteration: use lower (5e-5)

 **Sequence Length:**
 - For compile rate: keep modest (2048) to focus on complete programs